swirlai/swirl-search/docs/Developer-Guide.md

 ## Configure Relevancy Field Weights

-To configure the weights for individual Swirl fields, modify the `RELEVANCY_CONFIG` dictionary in the [swirl_server/settings.py](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py) file.
+To configure the weights for individual SWIRL fields, modify the `RELEVANCY_CONFIG` dictionary in the [swirl_server/settings.py](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py) file.

 The defaults are: